VIDIUN/vmc-ng/docs/kaltura-internal-docs/publish-kmc-ng-solution.md

 1. Prepare a release `npm run release:prepare`.
    * open file `src/configuration/global-config.ts` and make sure `appVersion` was updated correctly.
-   * Update KMCng version in deploy/config.ini to the current KMCng version: vX.X.X
+   * Update VMCng version in deploy/config.ini to the current VMCng version: vX.X.X
    * commit your changes with commit message 'chore: update version of deployed assets'

 2. Update  `changelog.md` and `changelog-content.component.html` with new features (provided by product) and bug fixes